GovTechSG/seed-documentation/onboard-device-to-seed.md

-# Onboard your device to SEED
+# Onboard device to SEED

 This page tells you how to onboard your device to SEED.
 Before onboarding, make sure that you have completed the [prerequisites for SEED onboarding](prerequisites-for-onboarding).